 - Disconnect the spark plug wire and then remove the existing spark plug with a wrench or pliers.

 - To ensure you purchase the right replacement plug, write down the code on your existing plug, consult your mower’s owner’s manual or just take the old plug with you when you go to purchase a new one.

 - Screw in the new plug and reconnect the spark plug wire.

 A couple of times a year, give the mower a good cleaning.

 - With the gas tank empty, turn the mower on its side.

 - Remove any debris that may be wrapped around the blade or caked up on the underside of the mower deck.

-- Scrub with a soft brush and soapy water.
-Then rinse.
+- Scrub the deck with a soft brush and soapy water.
+Then rinse off with a hose.

 - Dry the mower thoroughly before storing.

 After your last mow at the end of the growing season, run until it is out of gas to empty the tank.